presidentelect/the-practical-linux-hardening-guide/README.md

 If you use an alternative installation method (e.g. from `debootstrap`) you can create an [encrypted disk manually](#disk-partitions).

-Before this you should to answer the following questions:
+Before this you should be able to answer the following questions:

 - What part of filesystem do you want to encrypt?
   * only user data